 A resident is permitted to have no more than four (4) short-term guests between the hours of 9:00am and 11:00pm on weeknights (Sunday-Thursday) and 9:00am and 1:00am on weekends (Friday and Saturday), provided that there is no interference with the rights of a roommate or suitemate.
 Hosts must sign their guests in and out at the Security Office in the lobby.
 Guests must leave valid state or university-issued photo IDs at the security desk during their stays.
 Hosts will be responsible for ensuring their guests comply with the rules of the residence and will ultimately be responsible for their guest’s actions while signed in at NYU Washington, DC.
 No short-term guest will be able to enter NYU Washington, DC or receive their ID upon exiting without the presence of their host.

 Residents may allow guests to stay overnight in their rooms.
-However, to preserve roommates’ rights and community standards in the residence halls, the number of overnight guests and the frequency of overnight visits are limited.
+However, during the fall and spring semesters, overnight guests are not permitted until the end of the third week of classes, and during the January term and summer sessions overnight guests are not permitted for residents who have not attended the NYU Washington, DC housing orientation.
+To preserve roommates’ rights and community standards in the residence halls, the number of overnight guests and the frequency of overnight visits are limited.
 Overnight guests are subject to the same procedures and conditions for short-term guests as outlined above.
 In addition, the following procedures and conditions apply to overnight guests:

 Smoking is prohibited in all areas of all NYU Washington, DC.
 Smoking may not occur within 25 feet of any building entrance, covered walkway or ventilation system.
 Pipes, bongs, hookahs, e-cigarettes, and other smoking devices are not permitted in the residence halls.